ChameleonCloud/docs/source/technical/reservations/cli_reservations.rst

 .. _reservation-cli-fip:

-Creating a Lease to Reserve Floating IPs
+Creating a lease to reserve floating IPs
 ----------------------------------------

 To create a lease, use the ``lease-create`` command.
 The following arguments are required: